GIDIX/printR/README.md

 # What is printR?

-printR is THE better print_r.
+**printR** is THE better `print_r`.
 How often do you need to know what the contents of a specific variable are?
 Right: often.
 Unfortunately PHP's `print_r` displays it's content only readable when you view the source code in your browser.
-It also is not styled so that it get's confusing the mroe content a variable has. printR solves all these problems.
+It also is not styled so that it get's confusing the more content a variable has. printR solves all these problems.
 You can even disable it so that you don't need to remove every single call if you need it often.

 ## 1. INSTALL